mkaminsky11/Codex/README.md

 2. [NGLD's OverlayPlugin](https://github.com/quisquous/cactbot#install-ngld-overlayplugin)
 3. For gauges, add a new Miniparse overlay, and point the url to `https://mkaminsky11.github.io/Codex/index.html`
 4. For buff tracker, add a new Miniparse overlay, and point the url to `https://mkaminsky11.github.io/Codex/buffs.html`
+5. After positioning the overlays, check "Lock  Overlay" and "Enable Clickthrough" in ACT

 ### (For Streamers)
 1. In OBS, add new brower sources pointing to `https://mkaminsky11.github.io/Codex/index.html?OVERLAY_WS=ws://127.0.0.1:10501/ws` or `https://mkaminsky11.github.io/Codex/buffs.html?OVERLAY_WS=ws://127.0.0.1:10501/ws`